 FACT: Germany has an enviable record in invention and innovation (Aspirin, X-rays, the diesel engine and the MP3 to name but a few!).
 Today it leads the way in green technologies as well as in all kinds of other business sectors and social enterprises.

 It's tricky to know how to approach learning a language.
-Hopefully this website will help.
+Hopefully the following website will help.
 It is run by Routes into Languages.
 Click on the following buttons to take you directly to the hints and tips for your Key Stage:

 Spelling in a foreign language can be tricky, especially because of the accents.
 However it is important not to forget them as they can change the meaning, tense or pronunciation of a word.
 Given that you will probably be completing some work on a computer of some description, there are instructions on how to type the accents on the aptly named 'accents' page.